 The Avro Jetliner project began in 1946 at A.V.
 Roe in Malton, Ont.
-It would be the first jet transport to fly in North America and the second to fly in the world – two weeks after the flight of the De Havilland 106 Comet – breaking all passenger transport records and exceeding all design requirements.
+It became the first jet transport to fly in North America and the second to fly in the world – two weeks after the flight of the de Havilland 106 Comet – breaking all passenger transport records and exceeding all design requirements.

 1981 C-102 STAMP

-Along with the C-102, the Canadian Aircraft issue featured a 17-cent Canadair Cl-41 Tutor (SC #903); a 17-cent De Havilland Tiger Moth (CS #904); and a De Havilland Canada Dash-7 (SC #906).
+Along with the C-102, the Canadian Aircraft issue featured a Canadair Cl-41 Tutor (SC #903); a De Havilland Tiger Moth (SC #904); and a De Havilland Canada Dash-7 (SC #906).

 “During 1950-51 the Jetliner established several intercity flight records and showed every indication of success in the commercial transport field.
 This potential was not realized, for the Korean conflict led to a decision that Avro Canada concentrate its production resource on the CF-100 jet interceptor.”

+The stamp depicts the prototype Avro Jetliner flying above Toronto.
 Robert Bradford painted the illustration, and graphic designer Jacques Charette developed the format and typography for the stamp.
-The stamp depicts the prototype Avro Jetliner flying above Toronto.